hackclub/hackclub/workshops/blink/README.md

 ## Blink !

-Now connect the positive terminal (Longer lead) of the LED to Pin 13 (L) on the arduino, Connect the negative terminal (Shorter lead) to GND
+Now connect the positive terminal (Longer lead) of the LED to Pin 13 (L) on the Arduino, Connect the negative terminal (Shorter lead) to GND

 ![](images/Title.gif)